HeatingForce is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 BUT, if you’re on the fence between Viessmann and Worcester, there’s another thing to consider.

-BOXT is a recently launched online boiler installation platform, with investment from Bosch.
+HEATABLE are a recently launched online boiler installation platform.
 What does that mean for you?
+HEATABLE supply and fit Viessmann boilers at incredibly low prices starting at £1,670.

-BOXT supply and fit Worcester boilers at incredibly low prices.
 You can get a fixed price online within 90 seconds, with no need to input any personal details.
 Then, compare that with prices you’re being quoted from local installers.
+Or compare them with the Worcester Bosch prices that start at £1,770.

 And this is something many people forget about; reliability.